An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Experiments

-Another objective proposed in this work is to address the application of curriculum learning: a progressive approach that involves building up training in simple scenarios to enable performance in environments of increasing complexity.

-This learning method has proven to be particularly useful, achieving important advances in RL \cite{portelas2020}.
-In the scope of our problem, a fundamental aspect that marks the complexity of an environment is the variability of its climate: it is easier to optimize HVAC control in an environment where temperatures hardly vary throughout the year, than in one where the climate is more unstable.
-Other aspects to consider include the type of heating/air conditioning system, the building's equipment, its insulation, or its environmental conditions, among others.

-On this basis, our objective applying this incremental learning will be to verify if an agent trained progressively through different environments ---from simple to complex--- is capable of obtaining superior or, at least, similar performance to that of an agent trained in a single environment.
+Another objective proposed in this work is to address the application of sequential learning: an approach that involves the progressive training of an agent under different weather conditions.
+On this basis, our goal in applying this incremental learning is to verify whether an agent trained progressively through different environments is capable of achieving better, or at least similar, performance to an agent trained in a single problem.

 Thus, based on the results obtained in section \ref{sec:5.2}, we will test to compare the performance of an agent directly trained on a single climate with one trained on every available climate.
 We will use SAC under the same configurations described in the previous experiments.

-Following the curriculum learning philosophy, the sequence of training will be: firstly cool, then mixed, and finally, hot.
-Based on the average reward, this order may be interpreted as the increasing difficulty for the agents to control each type of weather, with cool being the easiest one and hot, the most challenging one (see Figure \ref{fig:eval_metrics_5Zone}).
+The sequence of training considered is: (1) cool, (2) mixed, and (3) hot.

-Therefore, in Figure \ref{fig:cv_learning} we observe that the performance of SAC trained under curriculum learning is mostly inferior to that of standard SAC according to the metrics proposed.
+Therefore, in Figure \ref{fig:seq_learning} we observe that the performance of SAC trained under sequential learning is mostly inferior to that of standard SAC according to the metrics proposed.

-It is noteworthy how the best performance obtained by SAC with curriculum learning occurs in hot weather, which actually is the last one used to train the agent.
-This could lead us to think that the \textit{catastrophic forgetting} phenomenon \cite{french1999} could be taking place, as we will discuss in section \ref{sec:6.3}.
+It is noteworthy that the best performance obtained by SAC with sequential learning occurs in hot weather, which is actually the last weather used to train the agent.
+This could lead us to believe that the phenomenon of ``catastrophic forgetting'' \cite{french1999} might occur, as we will discuss in section \ref{sec:6.3}.